Chapter 0:

 “In what?”

-“In whatever they want,” I said, and left it there, because the last right I own is to choose how much of my story becomes furniture other people can sit on.
+“In whatever they want,” I shrugged, and left it there.
+The last right I own is to choose how much of my story becomes furniture other people can sit on.

 She didn’t sulk.
 She never sulked.
 She let the refusal sit next to her and kept breathing like a person who had trained for this kind of weather.